Tatoeba/tatoeba2/README.md

 ### Linux & Mac

-To install Tatoeba on your machine, we recommend that you use [Imouto][2].
+If you are a Linux or Mac user, we recommend that you use [Imouto][2] to install Tatoeba on your machine.
 Simply follow the instructions in [Imouto for development][3] in the README.

 If for some reason you prefer to install manually or if Imouto doesn't work